wiphoo/become_Python_developer/Week_13/exercise_1.md

 ##### A script to determine the highest common factor.

+Input: 8 12

+Expected Output: 4

+##### A script to determine the lowest common multiple.

-Input:
+Input: 8 12

-Expected Output:
+Expected Output: 24

-##### A script to determine the greatest common divisor.
+##### A script to determine the greatest common divisor with Euclidean algorithm.

+    function gcd(a, b)
+    while a ≠ b
+        if a > b
+            a := a − b
+        else
+            b := b − a
+    return a

-Input:
+Input: 8 12

-Expected Output:
+Expected Output: 4